gkibria121/jump-into-job-docs/docs/02-users/guest-user.md

-### ✅ **Users of the Job Portal and Their Constraints**

----

-### **1. Job Seeker**
+### **5. Guest User (Unregistered Visitor)**

 **Description:**
-A job seeker is an individual who uses the portal to find, apply for, and track job opportunities.
-They can manage resumes, view job statuses, and receive updates.
+A guest user is an unregistered individual who can browse public job listings and view company profiles.

 **Information They Need:**

-- Job listings (local and global).
+- Public job listings (without applicant tracking).
-- Application status (pending, interviewed, rejected, hired).
-- Featured and recommended jobs.
+- Company profiles and open roles.
-- Resume and cover letter management.
+- Overview of platform features and services.
-- Bookmark and save jobs for future applications.
-- Notifications about job matches and interview calls.

 **Constraints:**

-- **Application Limits:** Cannot apply for the same job multiple times.
+- **Limited Access:** Cannot apply for jobs or view private data.
-- **Resume Restrictions:** Must create a resume.
-- **Incomplete Profile:** Cannot apply without completing essential profile information.
-- **Privacy:** Cannot view other applicants or employer contact details.
+- **No Personalization:** Cannot save jobs or receive recommendations.
-- **Withdraw Policy:** Can only withdraw applications before reaching the "Interview Scheduled" stage.
-- **Scope Restriction:** Can only view jobs based on their selected local or global preference.

----
+- -